UbiquityDotNET/Llvm.NET/docfx/articles/InternalDetails/handleref-interning.md

 memory.

-To solve these problems Llvm.NET uses an interning approach that mirrors the underlying LLVM approach by maintaining a mapping of the raw opaque pointers to a single managed instance.
+To solve these problems Llvm.NET uses an interning approach that mirrors the underlying LLVM implementation by maintaining a mapping of the raw opaque pointers to a single managed instance.
 This means that whenever an interop API retrieves an opaque pointer it can look up the wrapper and provide that to the caller.
 Thus, reference equality "Just works".
 If there was no instance then the interning system will create one.
 In order to create one it must know the concrete most